hyraxhomie/DB_Testing/README.md

 ## Prerequisites

 - Python 3.8 or higher
+- Node.js 18+ and npm (for TypeScript implementation)
 - Docker and Docker Compose (for running databases)
 - pip (Python package manager)